-The Department of Natural Sciences provides coursework in Biology, Chemistry and Physics, and offers degrees in Biology and Chemistry.
-Our mission is to prepare students with degrees in the Natural Sciences for successful careers as scientific researchers, technologists, doctors, health care providers, and educators.
+The Department of Natural Sciences provides coursework in Biology, Chemistry, and Physics, and offers degrees in Biology, Chemistry, and Environmental Studies.
+Our mission is to prepare students for successful careers as scientific researchers, technologists, doctors, health care providers, and educators.
 We also aim to strengthen the scientific literacy and data analysis capabilities of all students who take our courses.

-The Department of Natural Sciences offers Bachelors of Arts (B.A.) and Bachelors of Science (B.S.) degrees in Biology or Chemistry, as well as minors in Biology or Chemistry.
+The Department of Natural Sciences offers Bachelors of Arts (BA) degrees in Biology and Environmental Studies and Bachelors of Science (BS) degrees in Biology and Chemistry.
+Students can also minor in Biology, Chemistry, or Environmental Studies.
 Biology majors may additionally choose an area of concentration in General Biology, Environmental Biology, Human Biology, Pre-Medical Studies, or Biology Education.
 Please see the program bulletins below for degree plans and course descriptions.

 - Environmental Studies

-HT now offers an interdisciplinary Environmental Studies degree program for students interested in areas like public policy, conservation, environmental advocacy, multidisciplinary research, and education.
+HT now offers an interdisciplinary Environmental Studies degree program for students interested in environmental public policy, conservation, environmental advocacy, multidisciplinary research, and education.
 Contact Dean Keddy-Hector for more information.